stayForward09/Rythm_react_gatsby/src/pages/news/draft-news.md

 ---
 ## Great results from our girls' first competition of the year, well done to everyone and a big thank to Scottish Gymnastics for the invitation and for having organised such a nice event!

+Pictures and videos on our [Facebook](https://www.facebook.com/Rhythmic-Excellence-787019504729313/) and [Instagram](https://www.instagram.com/p/BoFJbqIl-qB/) pages!

 U10\
 Ema 2' clubs - 3' rope\
 Adriana 1' rope\